i18next/next-i18next/README.md

 Some `i18next` plugins (which you can pass into `config.use`) are unserialisable, as they contain functions and other JavaScript primitives.

 You may run into this if your use case is more advanced.
-You'll see NextJs throw an error like:
+You'll see Next.js throw an error like:

 ```
 Error: Error serializing `._nextI18Next.userConfig.use[0].process` returned from `getStaticProps` in "/my-page".